 Trista E. North, PhD

 Dr. Trista E. North is an Associate Professor of Pediatrics at Boston Children's Hospital (BCH) and Harvard Medical School (HMS) in Boston, Massachusetts, USA.
-She is Principal Faculty at the Harvard Stem Cell Institute, Faculty of the Biological and Biomedical Sciences Graduate Program at HMS, and a member of the HMS and BIDMC Cancer Centers.
-Dr. North received a BA from Bowdoin College in 1996, and her PhD from Dartmouth College in 2002.
-Her graduate work with Dr. Nancy A. Speck examined the function of Runx1 in hematopoietic (blood) stem cell (HSC) development the mouse.
-Dr. North’s postdoctoral research with Dr. Leonard I. Zon at Boston Children’s Hospital utilized zebrafish to identify novel modulators of Runx1+ HSC production via a chemical screening approach.
-Dr. North started her own laboratory in the Department of Pathology at BIDMC/HMS in 2008.
+She is Co-Director of the Developmental and Regenerative Biology Program and Faculty of the Biological and Biomedical Sciences Graduate Program at HMS.
+She is also Principal Faculty at the Harvard Stem Cell Institute (HSCI), and a member of the Dana-Farber/Harvard Cancer Center (DF/HCC) Leukemia Program.
+Dr. North received her BA from Bowdoin College in 1996, and her PhD from Dartmouth College in 2002.
+She conducted her graduate work with Dr. Nancy A. Speck (University of Pennsylvania) and her postdoctoral research with Dr. Leonard I. Zon at Boston Children's Hospital.
+Dr. North started her own laboratory at Beth Israel Deaconess Medical Center (BIDMC) in 2008.
 She returned to Boston Children's Hospital in 2017, joining the Stem Cell Program and Department of Hematology and Oncology.
 Dr. North currently serves on the board of Directors for the Zebrafish Disease Models Society (ZDMS), the Scientific Committee on Stem Cells for the American Society of Hematology (ASH) and as a member of the Awards Committee of the International Society of Experimental Hematology (ISEH).